Sorombo/Integral_Hodge_Conjecture_Repository/README.md

 ### Hodge Cycles

-1. Run Singular scripts to generate both Hodge Cycles and Vanishing Intersection matrices.
-There is a file for The script is located in scripts/singular.
+1. Run Singular scripts to generate both the Hodge Cycles and the Vanishing Intersection matrices.
+There is a directory for these scripts, which is located in scripts/singular.
 Here is an example code to produce the desired matrices for n = 2.
       ```
       execute(read("hodge_and_vanishing_cycles_matrix_script_n_2.txt"))
       ```